CClifton-63/CClifton-63/README.md

 ## 🚀 About Me

-I'm an IT enthusiast and student, always eager to learn and explore new technologies.
-My journey in the world of programming and web development has been exciting, and I'm constantly looking for new challenges to tackle!
+In addition to my current Certificate III ICT studies, I am also exploring the world of coding with Python, HTML, and CSS programming languages and applying what I learn to personal projects in my free time and expanding on my learning experiences.

 ## 🛠️ Skills